patrickrst/nixu-challenge-2019/nixu-challenge-2019/orderdb-150/README.md

 In the source code of the webpage, we can see a reference to LDAP (`<!-- Get documents from ldap! -->`), which hints us at a LDAP injection.
 Using the following query `*))(|(a=*`, we are able to have access to secret files which one contains the flag `NIXU{c00kies_with_ldap_for_p0r1ft}`.

+### Analysis

+This is a web challenge that has a simple flaw in how the authentification is done and that is not really seen on actual website.
+However, there is many different categories of flaws on web application, so it is not surprising to find some sort of vulnerabilities on a website.
+The second part of the challenge is a LDAP injection, similar to a SQL injection, which has been and is still a very common flaw in web servers and how database queries are handled.
+While this challenge may have been easier, web flaws are very common and it is important to learn about them to be able to correctly secure a web server and website.